bhattsiddharth/NumDynInflation/README.md

 ---

 This code is intended to be used as per the procedure detailed in the [article](<arXiv link>) on arXiv.

-Please ensure that you have the latest versions of the following Python packages: NumPy, SciPy and Matplotlib as well as a TeX distribution of your choice.
+The codes given are tested using Ubuntu 20.04 and the following softwares/packages are required:
+Python 3.10+
+NumPy 1.23+
+SciPy 1.9+
+Matplotplib 3.6+

 Please make a folder named *data* in the same location as the scripts to save the simulation data in text files.